hxzhouh/obsidian-dev-publish/README.md

 ### Tags

-Tags on DEV are taken from the `dev-tags` value in the frontmatter.
+Tags on DEV are taken from the `tags` value in the frontmatter.
 If the value is not an array, it will be ignored.
 Elements that are not strings will be removed.
 DEV supports at most 4 tags.
 If you specify more than 4 tags, only the first 4 will be used.